The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

 We stayed near the quieter northern coast, away from the buzz near the harbor.
 It was peaceful, with plenty of space for the kids to play and run around.

 Curious about the Gilis with kids?
-Dive into our full blog 👉🏻 Gili with Kids.
+Dive into our full blog 👉🏻 Gili Islands with kids guide.

 - 🐢 Snorkeling Trip – Older kids (or confident swimmers) will love spotting sea turtles during a boat trip.
 For younger kids, just being on the boat and seeing fish or stopping at the beach on Gili Meno is a great experience.